MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-app-service-using-azure-cli.md

 ## Create and configure Jenkins instance

-If you do not already have a Jenkins master, start with the [Solution Template](install-jenkins-solution-template.md), which includes the required [Azure Credentials](https://plugins.jenkins.io/azure-credentials) plug-in by default.
+If you do not already have a Jenkins master, install with the [Jenkins solution template](configure-on-linux-vm.md).
+By default, the template installs the required [Azure Credentials](https://plugins.jenkins.io/azure-credentials) plug-in.

 The Azure Credential plug-in allows you to store Microsoft Azure service principal credentials in Jenkins.
 In version 1.2, we added the support so that Jenkins Pipeline can get the Azure credentials.